dev17189/health_shell/Health_shell/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project ⭐
-<p>Health Bliss is a website that runs the resources from one of the world’s top 10 mental health resources-support.
+<p>Health Shell is a website that runs the resources from one of the world’s top 10 mental health resources-support.
 Health Bliss provides you with good physical and mental health reads which can be used to improve  mental health and bring healthy changes to your life.
-Health Bliss can help you find digital mental health resources from some of most trusted mental health organisations.</p>
+Health Shell can help you find digital mental health resources from some of most trusted mental health organisations.</p>

 ## Tech Stack